The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 - Otis Blackwell, Interview with Jan-Erik Kjeseth, 1984.

 - Margo Jefferson, “Ripping Off Black Music”, Harper’s Magazine, 1973.
 She’s quite frank with her language.
+I couldn’t find another source for the Lennon quote, but that’s exactly the sort of thing that would be whitewashed from his legacy.

 - Letterman, 1984.